foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

   placed in a section named ".rtos.percpu.data".
 When linked with the "sim-mc" LSP, these objects get placed into per-core dataram by default.

+  NOTE: If only one executable is loaded onto one core, use a romable LSP to ensure .rtos.percpu.data are properly unpacked into each core's dataram, e.g. by running "make SMP=1 LSP=sim-mc-rom" in Cadence_Xtensa_ISS_xt-clang/.

 - The Xtensa system interrupt stack (mentioned above) is replicated per-core in order to properly handle interrupts on a shared-memory system.
 These stacks are typically too large to be an efficient use of dataram, so they